-“Developers are also being cautious not to ‘punch down’ by making jokes about marginalized groups, the people said, in contrast with previous ‘Grand Theft Auto’ games,” Bloomberg shared in a report detailing the news.
+“Developers are also being cautious not to ‘punch down’ by making jokes about marginalized groups, the people said, in contrast with previous ‘GTA’ games,” Bloomberg shared in a report detailing the news.

 The latest installment of Grand Theft Auto is a part of the developer’s 2024 fiscal year and has been in the works since 2014.

 Originally, it was rumored that the developer, Take-Two, would refer to the game as “Project Americas” with most of the user’s experience taking place in territories modeled after North and South America.

 A new map completely dispelled that narrative and showcases how the game’s central focus will be a fictionalized version of Miami.

 New missions and cities will come at later dates through various updates.